C-CREAD/financial_calculator/README.md

 ## Description
-This is a Python Capstone project illustrating a financial calculator.
+This is a Python Capstone project illustrating a financial calculator from the terminal.
 The financial calculator will showcase a menu for the following two operations:
 1. Investment - Calculates the user's potential investment through simple or compound interest over a certain period.
 2. Bond - Calculates the user's potential bond repayment of a house over a certain period.